tahaafg20/D2-JS/02-primitives/02-strings.md

 # Strings

 A string is a collection of characters, just like in Ruby.
 These can be letters, symbols or numbers.
+Similar to Ruby, they are wrapped in wrapped in single or double quotes.
 Here are some strings in JavaScript:

 ```javascript
 "JavaScript is cool"